 Ultimately, McKinnon says that this particular album-making process breathed new life into the band.
 “Breaking out of our comfort zone and working in a less controlled way, we ended up making something that feels good to everyone, and we can’t wait to go out and tour on it,” he says.
 “I think a big part of why our music connects with people is that they’re able to get such an emotional release from our songs.
 And while most of the songs are me venting about whatever’s affecting me at the time, people who are going through something similar can see that it’s coming from a real, honest place.
 That’s really the core of what A Day To Remember has always been.”

 Bad Vibrations debuted at #2 on the Billboard 200 and #1 on the Top Album Sales Chart.
 It was also the #1 album in Australia, #6 in the UK and #7 in Germany.
 After a summer / fall tour with Blink-182, A Day To Remember headlined the Bad Vibes World Tour in Australia, the United Kingdom, Europe and Russia.

 2017 will see A Day To Remember playing Download Festival in the UK and the X Games Minneapolis among other festival shows in the US and Europe.
-On March 18th, they’ll receive the keys to the city of Ocala from Mayor Kent Guinn and performed a sold out hometown concert.
+On March 18th, the band received the keys to the city of Ocala from Mayor Kent Guinn and performed a sold out hometown concert.
 Next they’ll be supporting Avenged Sevenfold on select dates of their summer tour and playing their own headline shows with support from Moose Blood and Wage War.

 Mark Mercado & John Youngman